 This year both year 10 & 11 students who are interested in any area of science are invited to attend.
 They will explore options in all areas of science, engineering, technology and health.
 Find details HERE.

-Curtin Early February Applications Open for Mining and the Lands free residential program for girls
+Curtin Early February Applications Open for Mining and the Lands free residential program for girls.